Welcome to AAPMBF: For our 2026 Changes and Rules. For our FAQs.

 • only accessing personal information on a need-to-know basis and by authorised personnel

-• monitoring membership system access which can only be accessed by authenticated credentials
+• monitoring Membership system access which can only be accessed by authenticated credentials

 • ensuring our buildings are secure